 I am not advocating the doing away with all churches.
-However, if we look at the primitive church from Acts and the Epistles, we must admit that what passes for “church” these days in most churches is nothing more than repackaged entertainment that is often just cheap ripoffs from movies and television.
+However, if we look at the primitive church from Acts and the Epistles, we must admit that what passes for “church” these days in most churches is nothing more than repackaged entertainment that is often just cheap ripoffs from movies and television and self-help shows like Oprah and Dr. Phil.
 Genuine worship in spirit and truth is replaced with “entertaining” music accompanied with appropriate light shows and sound and visual effects.
 Instead of hearing the Gospel preached as it should be with the emphasis on man’s depravity and utter separation from our Holy God by their sin with the only remedy being belief and repentance in light of our Lord Jesus Christ’s death on the cross in their place, fleshly crowds hear feel good sermons that attempt to market Christianity to people as if they were taking Jesus out for a test drive.

-5 This is the message we have heard from him and proclaim to you, that God is light, and in him is no darkness at all.
-6 If we say we have fellowship with him while we walk in darkness, we lie and do not practice the truth.
-7 But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus his Son cleanses us from all sin.
-8 If we say we have no sin, we deceive ourselves, and the truth is not in us.
-9 If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.
-10 If we say we have not sinned, we make him a liar, and his word is not in us.
-(1 John 1:5-10 ESV)
+5 This is the message we have heard from Him and announce to you, that God is Light, and in Him there is no darkness at all.
+6 If we say that we have fellowship with Him and yet walk in the darkness, we lie and do not practice the truth; 7 but if we walk in the Light as He Himself is in the Light, we have fellowship with one another, and the blood of Jesus His Son cleanses us from all sin.
+8 If we say that we have no sin, we are deceiving ourselves and the truth is not in us.
+9 If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.
+10 If we say that we have not sinned, we make Him a liar and His word is not in us.
+1 John 1:5-10 (NASB)

 Walking in the Light is walking in fellowship with our Lord.
 When we do this we naturally have fellowship with other believers who are doing the same thing.
 This walk is a walk of continual cleansing.
 We cannot walk with our Lord without confessing and repenting of our sins.
 As we confess them to Him in repentance, He forgives us of our sins, cleansing us of our unrighteousness.
 This is how we walk in repentance as the Lord grants us repentance.
 This is how we grow in grace and become mature believers.
 This is how we walk in the Light instead of the darkness.